PUT AWARD-WINNING ATTORNEYS TO WORK FOR YOU

 Why Do I Need an Attorney?

 If you have been charged with a theft crime, there will be a team of prosecutors responsible for bringing a case against you.
 They will be experienced, skilled, and aggressive legal professionals that have handled many cases like yours before.
 You likely do not have the legal knowledge to be able to represent yourself adequately against the state.
 You need an attorney that can come up with the best legal strategy for your case.
-A lawyer will be able to analyze the facts of your case to identify the best possible defenses for you.
+A criminal defense lawyer will be able to analyze the facts of your case to identify the best possible defenses for you.
 For example, prosecutors will have to prove the intent to commit theft.
 An attorney can try to prove that there was no intent, which may get the charge dismissed.

 You have the constitutional right to be considered innocent until proven guilty.
 In criminal cases, the prosecution must be able to prove your guilt beyond a reasonable doubt.
 If your attorney can introduce any doubt into the case, your charges could be reduced or dropped entirely.
 Having an attorney will ensure the best outcome in your case.